-Now you get a list of feature IDs from the query and you have several options, as shown in figure spatial query 1.
+Now you get a list of feature IDs from the query and you have several options, as shown in figure\spatial\query\1.

-- Click on Create layer with list of items. - Select an ID from the list and click on Create layer with selected. - Select 'Remove from current selection' in the field And use the result to - You can Zoom to item or display Log messages. - Additionally in Result Feature ID's with the options 'Invalid source' and 'Invalid reference' you can have a look at features with geometries errors.
+- Click on Create layer with list of items. - Select an ID from the list and click on Create layer with selected. - You can Zoom to item or display Zoom to green - Additionally in Result Feature ID's with the options 'Invalid source' and 'Invalid reference' you can have a look at features with geometries errors.
 These features aren't used for the query.